keleko34/NTDirect32-NodeJS/README.md

 #### strategyPosition (strategy id (string))
 Gets the position for a strategy.
 Returns flat, short, or long.

-#### subscribeMarketData (instrument (string)(optional))
+#### subscribeMarketData (instrument ((string)|(array[string]))(optional))
-Starts a market data stream for the specific instrument.
+Starts a market data stream for the specific instrument or instruments.
 Call the MarketData() function to retrieve prices.
 Make sure you call the UnSubscribeMarketData() function to close the data stream.
 A return value of 1 indicates success and 0 indicates an error. subscribeMarketData is also called when the instrument config default is set.

 #### targetOrders (strategy id (string))
 Gets an array of order ID's of all Profit Target orders of an ATM Strategy.
 Internal token ID value is used since it is guaranteed to be unique.